 A game of KOG light is played as a series of game rounds, each composed of two player turns.
-In the first game round, the Attacker takes the first player turn, then the Defender takes their turn.
-In subsequent game rounds, the players dice off, with ties going in favor of whichever player went second in the previous game round.
+The Defender takes the first player turn in the first game round; the Attacker takes the first turn in the second round.
+In subsequent game rounds, the players dice off to choose who takes the first turn, with ties decided by the player who went second in the previous game round.